TomographicImaging/CIL/docs/source/framework.rst

 Data Containers
 ===============

-:code:`AcquisiionData` and :code:`ImageData` inherit from the same parent :code:`DataContainer` class, therefore they largely behave the same way.
+:code:`AcquisitionData` and :code:`ImageData` inherit from the same parent :code:`DataContainer` class, therefore they largely behave the same way.

 There are algebraic operations defined for both :code:`AcquisitionData` and :code:`ImageData`.